dantam74/openhab-docs/developers/ide/eclipse.md

 1. Select `Eclipse IDE for Java Developers`.
 Select `Next >`.

     ![select](./images/ide_setup_eclipse_3_select_ide.png)

+     If you already have an existing Eclipse-installation but no bundle pools activated, you need to re-install Eclipse using the Eclipse installer with bundle pools activated.
+Without bundle pools and without selecting advanced mode you won't find above selection.

 1. Under `GitHub Projects > openHAB` select `openHAB Development` and any desired option from `openHAB Add-ons` (includes all add-ons from openhab-addons repo), `openHAB ZigBee Binding` or `openHAB Z-Wave Binding`.